-The Duchess of Cambridge wore a tiara formerly owned by Princess Diana for a diplomatic dinner at Buckingham Palace on December 8th.
+The Duchess of Cambridge has been seen a number of times sporting a stunning tiara formerly owned by Princess Diana but what is the story behind the exquisite heirloom?
 The iconic jewellery piece is known as the Cambridge Lovers Knot tiara.

 The tiara is a family heirloom, passed down from the Queen to Princess Diana after she married Charles.
 Now loaned to Kate as a future Queen, it is the second year in a row that Kate has worn the special family heirloom to the event.